wajahat1064/Kaggle-Challenge-Santander-Bank-Customer-Transaction-Problem-/README.md

-Intro and Business Problem:
+**Intro and Business Problem**:

-**Santander Bank needs to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted.
+**Santander Bank needs to identify which customers will make a specific transaction in the future, irrespective of the amount of money transacted**.

 The data provided for this competition has the **same** structure as the **real data** they have available to solve this problem.